 In her later years, Elaine faced health concerns that made her largely homebound, yet she remained devoted to her family.
 Her love and care continued to shine through as she kept strong connections with her relatives.
 Elaine was preceded in death by her husband Bob, parents Roy and Myrtle; her brother Howard (Jan); and her sisters, Joanne (Bill), Carol, Ruthie and Bonnie.
 Elaine is survived by her loving son, Rob, daughter-in-law, Alison; her devoted siblings: Pete (Donna) and Lois (Wayne); and all the greater Lecander family she so cherished.

-A celebration of Elaine’s life will be held on Monday, October 27, 2025 from 4-7 pm with a Memory Sharing Service at 6:30 pm at the R&D Catering and Banquet Facility 1490 131st Street New Richmond, WI honoring her legacy of love, laughter, and unwavering faith, surrounded by those she cherished most.
+A celebration of Elaine’s life was held on Monday, October 27, 2025 from 4-7 pm with a Memory Sharing Service at 6:30 pm at the R&D Catering and Banquet Facility 1490 131st Street New Richmond, WI honoring her legacy of love, laughter, and unwavering faith, surrounded by those she cherished most.
 Her spirit will live on in the hearts of all who knew her, reminding us to cherish our family and embrace the joys of life.
-Interment will be in Calvary Cemetery in Deer Park, WI.
+Interment was in Calvary Cemetery in Deer Park, WI.
 Arrangements are with Bakken-Young Funeral & Cremation Services.

 We will all miss you so much Elaine.
 Thanks for being such a great sister and for all your guidance and hijinks over all the years!
 You will be truly missed.